CarelessInternet/Ticketer/privacy_policy.md

 ## Do you share any data to companies or other people?

-No data is shared with anyone or any companies, except to [Pastebin](https://pastebin.com) for the logs.
-The message logs are unlisted.
+No data is shared with anyone or any companies.

 ## How can users contact you if they have concerns about your bot?